survivejs/webpack-book/manuscript/loading/02_images.md

 If you want the raw SVG content, you can use the [raw-loader](https://www.npmjs.com/package/raw-loader) for this purpose. [svg-inline-loader](https://www.npmjs.com/package/svg-inline-loader) goes a step further and eliminates unnecessary markup from your SVGs.
 These loaders can be useful if you want to inject the SVG content to directly to JavaScript or HTML markup.

 [svg-sprite-loader](https://www.npmjs.com/package/svg-sprite-loader) can merge separate SVG files into a single sprite, making it potentially more efficient to load as you avoid request overhead.
-It supports raster images (*.jpg*, *.png*) as well. [webpack-svg-sprite-plugin](https://www.npmjs.com/package/webpack-svg-sprite-plugin) is a plugin based alternative to *svg-sprite-loader*.
+It supports raster images (*.jpg*, *.png*) as well.

 [react-svg-loader](https://www.npmjs.com/package/react-svg-loader) emits SVGs as React components meaning you could end up with code like `<Image width={50} height={50}/>` to render a SVG in your code after importing it.